logzio/logz-docs/_source/no-search/training.md

 -->

-Whether you are a new user or looking for a refresher, you are invited to join us for live training on the Logz.io platform!
+Whether you are a new user or looking for a refresher, we're here to help you get the most out of your data.
+At any time you can request a training session for yourself or your team by reaching out to support.
+We will setup a session and review the areas you need help in.

-We offer weekly group training sessions, covering everything from how to send your data to Logz.io to how to take advantage of our advanced features.

 Best of all, we'll share some logging and monitoring best practices.

+Each session is generally 60 minutes.
+Below, we have an example agenda:

 #### Scheduled meeting times